-In this review, we’ll look at how this seed bank delivers value over time and whether it’s worth adding to your garden plan.
+In this review, I will guide you through on how this seed bank delivers value over time and if it’s worth adding to your gardening plan.

 What Does “Long-Term Value” Mean in Herb Gardening?

-When we talk about long-term value in gardening, we’re thinking beyond the first season.
+Regarding long-term value in gardening – we are thinking beyond the first season.
 It includes:

 - Plants that come back year after year